6/openai-caching-proxy/README.md

 const openai = new OpenAIApi(configuration);
 ```

-You can try a sample request.
+You can then try a few sample requests.
 The first will be proxied to OpenAI since a cached response isn't yet saved for it, but the second repeated/duplicate request will return the cached result instead.

 ```ts
 // This first request will be proxied as-is to OpenAI API, since a cached